gfazio/dotfiles_orig/vimwiki/Bluetooth.md

 `sudo systemctl restart bluetooth`

- `sudo systemctl enable bluetooth `
+ `sudo systemctl enable bluetooth ` (this is only if you wish bluetooth to start at boot-up)

 we can then check that this is so with: